rtous/edcav/mongodb_hands_on/README.md

 ### 2.2 Install a local MongoDB server

-Once you have Docker up and running you can pull and run a MongoDB image:
+If you don't have Docker you need to install a MongoDB server following [this instructions](https://docs.mongodb.com/manual/installation/).
+If you have Docker you can just pull and run an MongoDB server image:

 	docker pull mongo
 	docker run -it --name=mongo -p 27017:27017 -d mongo

+You don't need a shared folder (a volume) this time.

 ### 2.3 Install a local MongoDB Compass (OPTIONAL)